mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 You can pick and choose among these; if you only want unknown morphs to be highlighted, and you don't care about dark-mode, then only adding the first line would be enough.

-It’s also possible to use “background-color”:
+It’s also possible to use `background-color`:

 ``` css
 [morph-status=unknown] { background-color: #f7867e; } /* red */